nlopez59/MortgageWorkspace/readme.md

 Additionally, external reference material is provided to supplement your learning and provide further insights into z/OS application development concepts.

 ### zOS Application Infrastructure Services
-The diagram below illustrates the different software layers used by mainframe applications.
+The diagram below illustrates the different software layers used to support mainframe applications.
 - zOS is the operating system, shown at the bottom, that supervises applications, subsystems (middleware) and the hardware (not shown).
 Systems Programmers install, patch, upgrade and tune this layer as well as support Systems Administrators and Developers.

 - In the middle are online, common, and batch services, which are managed by various systems administrators with specialized skills to configure, secure, and tune these services.
 They also support application teams during development and operations.